yoghurtina/mlops/README.md

 - **Transformers (Hugging Face)**: use of pre-trained models and utilities for fine-tuning and text generation.
 - **Datasets (Hugging Face)**: for easy access to standardized datasets for training and evaluation.
 - **Docker**: for consistent development environment through containerization, simplifying deployment and collaboration.
+- **Hydra**: for flexible configuration management, enabling easy customization of hyperparameters, datasets, and training settings.
 - **CUDA/cuDNN**: to accelerate model training on compatible GPUs.

 ### Integration Plan